 Push notifications are engaging messages that gently remind you that you have an app installed on your smartphone.
 These are short messages that are sent based on your app behavior (as well as behavior on the website).
 They are non-interruptive and do not interfere with your browsing even if you are not on the app.

 Push notifications have become sophisticated and targeted now.
 However, it dates back to the time when Blackberry became the first one to launch simple alert messages targeted at business contacts.
-Blackberry was followed by Apple who launched push notifications for iOS users.
+Blackberry was followed by Apple, who launched push notifications for iOS users.
 Later Google followed suit when it launched its Android devices.

 Today, push notifications have become an integral part of an automation strategy.
 Marketers are clubbing push campaigns with other marketing campaigns like emails, Facebook ads, and SMS campaigns.
 Infact, the new-age marketers are creating touchpoints across multiple marketing platforms to ensure that engagement keeps happening throughout.

-In a time when consumers have so many options and so many distractions, push notifications serve the innate purpose of nurturing leads and customers.
+When consumers have so many options and so many distractions, push notifications serve the innate purpose of nurturing leads and customers.
 After all, marketers can’t take the risk of ‘out of sight, out of mind’ in business.